Italy: Science & Culture

-Join Dr. Amy Potter, Lec.
-Nick Radko, Dr. Theresa Welford, and Dr. Mark Welford on a 5-week journey through Italy.
+Join us on a 6-week journey through Italy.
 Experience the history and traditions of Italy by learning about the geographical and geological impact of the landscape and its influence on the development of Italian culture.
 On this collaborative program, students from Georgia Southern and Armstrong State universities will travel and explore the country of Italy together!

 Students should possess at least a 2.5 institutional GPA at the time of application, with no active disciplinary record.
 All students must be fully admitted to the institution, and at least 18 years of age by the program departure date.

 May 10– June 22, 2020 (Summer Term A)